I'm a caregiver and an artist. I received high honors in creative writing, fine arts, and sculpture at Montserrat College of Art.

 The Swing Was A Monster

 It was a sticky Summers morning.
 The air was thin and dry, it was hard to breathe.
 I walked down the railroad tracks that day.
 Only a few blocks from my home, but while there it seemed worlds away.
 Like giant arms, with no hands, the tracks seemed to stretch on forever.
 That day I met an unfamiliar girl.
 She was skipping along that very familiar track.
 Her name was Christa.
-Although I never knew where she lived or even her last name, we became very best of friends.
+Although I never knew where she lived or even her last name, we became the very best of friends.
 I would meet Christa on those railroad tracks after school every day.
-We were only thirteen, Christa and me, and we were always looking for adventure.
+We were only thirteen, Christa and I, and we always were looking for adventure.
 We spent a lot of time on the tracks together.
 Smoking pot, drinking beer, and talking for hours.
 That day our explorations would take us into the unknown and would change my life forever.

 I was an artist.
 I loved to draw, paint and sculpt.
 Often I would bring a sketchbook with me so I could draw Christa.
 Her long dark flowing hair, that pail peach skin, her light blue eyes, and precious smile.
 They inspired me, her features made my hands flow as they drew her.
 I love creating things.
 I especially liked making things for Christa.
 Once I make Christa a rose from some discarded tin foil.
 Christa used to say I had good hands.
 She loved my hands.
 They reminded her of spiders as they moved carefully and the way they bent.
 Funny because she hated spiders, they freaked her out.
 Christa loved to watch hands too.
 She said they looked like magic dancers jumping around.
-As if they were a puppet on a string with invisible puppeteers they jerked their hands about; "Fascinating.".
+As if they were a puppet on a string with invisible puppeteers jerking their hands about; "Fascinating.".
 Christa had a special way of making everything seem right, even in the worst of situations.
 I loved Christa but I wasn't in love with her.

 We love to hang around together Christa and I. Like today, walking down the old familiar tracks.
 We always walked the tracks keeping to its path.
 But today Christa decided to change our course.
 Veering off the railroad tracks, we venture into the woods.
 Having no path Christa lead the way pushing aside the wild brush, it was as high as our hips.
 I would have much rather kept to the tracks that day but Christa was leading the way fighting the tall brush, so I didn't complain.
 As we cleared the brush we could see a small hill in the distance.
 Christa and I raced each other to it.
 We wanted to get a better vantage point of our location.
 On the other side of the hill were rows of trees covered in twisting vines.
 We squeezed through scratching our arms and legs on the vines which were covered in small thorns.
 We find a lone swing hanging from a tree's branch.
 You could smell the green moss, it was like cooked cabbage.
 The smell was so pungent that you could taste it on your tongue just from breathing the air.